forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

   for the service account.
 - If you are an Org Admin in the organization in which you deploying Forseti, a separate Service Account and Key are recommended, but not required.
-- **Strongly Recommended:** A backup of your current state.
+- **Strongly recommended out of an overabundance of caution:** A backup of your current state.
-  - A backup of all scanner rules in the Forseti Server's GCS bucket
+  - In the Forseti Server's GCS Bucket
+    - Scanner rules
-  - Server config file in the Forseti Server's GCS bucket
+    - Server config file
+    - Scanner Violations
+    - Inventory summary
   - [CloudSQL database](https://cloud.google.com/sql/docs/mysql/backup-recovery/backups)

 If you deployed Forseti in a shared VPC then you will also need: